BlavkHades/conding-convention/README.md

 Perhaps one of the first things you learn as a developer is to comment your code.
 At first it may seem like a waste of time, following the mentality of ‘If they are a developer too – they can understand it’.
-- look at the comment section below for more information.
+Look at the comment section below for more information.

 ### Write readable yet efficient code ###
 Readable codes are easy to follow, yet use optimal space and time.